 The Governance and Nominating Committee assists the Board with its oversight of corporate governance policies and practices, with its assessment of the Board's effectiveness, with its review of the Board's relationship with management in the area of independence and with matters relating to the Board's operations.
-Among its other duties, this Committee is responsible for most aspects relating to the composition of the Board and its committees, including nominations to the Board and recommendations for who should serve on committee is required to consider the competencies and skills required from the Board of Directors as a whole, and the competencies and skills of current or incumbent directors and those persons being considered for nomination to the Board.
+Among its other duties, this Committee is responsible for most aspects relating to the composition of the Board and its committees, including nominations to the Board and recommendations for who should serve on committees and as committee chairs.
+In selecting nominees to serve as directors, the Governance and Nominating Committee is required to consider the competencies and skills required from the Board of Directors as a whole, and the competencies and skills of current or incumbent directors and those persons being considered for nomination to the Board.
 As part of its mandate, the Governance and Nominating Committee also reviews and assesses the Company's corporate governance policies and procedures, the mandates adopted by the Board for certain positions, and the charters of committees of the Board.

-The Governance and Nominating Committee is currently comprised of three directors, the majority of which are considered independent by the Board, namely Kit Ying (Karen) Lee (Chair), and Howard Bernier.
-The third member of this committee is Sandy Chim, who is not considered independent.
+The Governance and Nominating Committee is currently comprised of three directors, the majority being considered independent by the Board, namely Kit Ying (Karen) Lee, and Howard Bernier.
+The third member of this committee is Sandy Chim (Chair), who is not considered independent.